Knee and leg conditions

-Iliotibial band syndrome is pain on the outside of the knee and sometime known as runners knee, ITB syndrome or ITBFS.
-It is an extremely common presentation to our chiropractors and physiotherapists at Sydney Spine & Sports Centre (S3C) Balmain and Dee Why.
-Our chiropractors and physiotherapists use treatments that are safe, reliable, effective and based on the latest research.
+Iliotibial band syndrome is pain on the outside of the knee and is sometimes known as runners knee, ITB syndrome or ITBFS.
+It is a common injury in sport.

 Jumpers knee or patellar tendonitis is an overuse injury that results in pain at the front of the knee, localised at a point towards the bottom of the kneecap.
-Patella tendinopathy is the preferred term.
-This condition can be extremely hard to treat, however with a prompt diagnosis and research based exercise prescription successful treatment is possible.
-Sydney Spine & Sports Centre (S3C) is a chiropractic and physiotherapist centre of excellence serving the community of Balmain and Dee Why Sydney.
+Patellar tendinopathy is a similar term that describes this injury.

 Osgood Schlatters disease

 Osgood Schlatters disease is the common cause of knee pain in children aged 10 – 15 years old.
 It can result in a painful lump at the front of the knee that is visually obvious in most cases.

 Patellofemoral pain syndrome (PFPS), is also referred to as chondromalacia patellae, runners knee, patellofemoral joint syndrome and anterior knee pain is a term that is used to describe pain experienced at the front of the knee and around the knee area.

 Lateral collateral ligament (LCL) injury

 A lateral ligament sprain is an injury to the outside of the knee that occurs because of a tear to the LCL ligament.
 The most common cause of this is a direct blow to the inside of the knee, especially if there is some twisting.